 "I gain a lot of satisfaction from getting to the bottom of an invention and grasping its innovative essence"

 Anne de Blécourt studied Applied Physics at Delft University of Technology.
-He joined EP&C in January 2019 as a trainee patent attorney.
+He joined EP&C in January 2019.

 Anne ejoys getting to the bottom of how things work.
 Riding his moped to high school as a child, he loved to visualize what was going on in the engine underneath him.
 “I gain a lot of satisfaction from getting to the bottom of an invention and grasping the essence of what makes it innovative.
 To me, the fact that I can assist the inventor in his innovation process is the icing on the cake.”